govinsprabhu/Advanced_line_dectection/writeup_template.md

       ym_per_pix = 30 / 720  # meters per pixel in y dimension
       xm_per_pix = 3.7 / 700  # meters per pixel in x dimension
      ```
-   *  Then using the equation given in the lesson, find the radius
+   *  Then using the equation given in the lesson, find the radius for both left and right plane.
+Then took their mean for the final value

    Center of vehicle w.r.t lines center
    * Found the bottom left and bottom right values of x coordinate of the lines using y_max value to get the line bottom